briatte/awesome-network-analysis/README.md

 -   [graphviz](https://pypi.python.org/pypi/graphviz) - Python renderer for the DOT graph drawing language.
 -   [linkpred](https://github.com/rafguns/linkpred) - Assess the likelihood of potential links in a future snapshot of a network.
 -   [networkx](http://networkx.github.io/) - Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+  -   [Implementing an ERGM From Scratch in Python](http://davidmasad.com/blog/ergms-from-scratch/), using networkx and numpy (2014).
 -   [python-igraph](http://igraph.org/python/) - Python version of the igraph network analysis package.

 ### R